 Directions from Portland, Maine

-Traffic is very congested during peak hours.
-Plan on at least 30 minutes to exit the base at 3:30 p.m.
+Traffic is very congested during peak hours so plan on at least 30 minutes to exit the base at 3:30 p.m.
 Parking is also an ongoing challenge, so plan extra time to find parking and walk to your shop.